-- (AOS Program and Graduate School) --

 4. Submission of dissertation to Mudd Manuscript Library, to be completed normally by the end of the day of the student’s successful completion of the Final Public Oral Exam (If the advisor and examining committee recommend that minor, non- substantive changes be made in the text, the student must submit the corrected final copies within two weeks of successfully completing the FPO):

-- FPO form signed by Chair of FPO or Committee or DGS.
-(Anna V. will give to candidate after defense.)
+FPO form signed by Chair of FPO or Committee or DGS (Anna Valerio will upload signed form)

-- Exit Survey (hard copy of "Confirmation of Completion" page must be submitted);
+- Complete the Exit Survey (hard copy of the "Confirmation of Completion" page must be submitted);

 All documents must be received by the degree deadline.

 Enrollment and Benefits following the FPOEnrollment and benefits typically end the first of the month following the successful defense.
-Students may wish to consult Benefits and Status after the FPO for information about benefits you may receive between FPO and degree conferral.
+Students may wish to consult benefits and status after the FPO for information about benefits you may receive between FPO and degree conferral.
 Additional information can be found here: Status Changes and End of Student Benefits.